 - Read a short biography of St. Clare by Mother M. Angela, P.C.C..

 - Mother Angelica of EWTN was a Poor Clare.
 Her monastery is Poor Clares of Perpetual Adoration at Our Lady of the Angels Monastery in Hanceville, Alabama.

 Sts.
 Tiburtius and Susanna

 A sense of reverential awe and deep respect fills us whenever we meet the martyrs of the ancient Church.
 Yet it is often very difficult to give a strictly historical account of their lives.
 Nevertheless, even though we do not know all the biographical details, they are for us representatives of that "army of light," the martyrs, witnesses to Christ.
 And we want to be inspired by their example.
-Today the Martyrology tells this: "At Rome, between the two laurel trees, the death of the holy martyr Tiburtius.
+Today the older Martyrology tells this: "At Rome, between the two laurel trees, the death of the holy martyr Tiburtius.
 During the persecution of Diocletian the magistrate Fabian forced him to tread barefoot upon burning coals.
 As it only served to make him profess the faith more boldly, he was ordered to be led outside the city until the third milestone and there beheaded. . . .
 At Rome, the holy virgin Susanna.
 She came from an illustrious family, and was the niece of the saintly Pope Cams.
 At the time of Diocletian she won the palm of martyrdom by being beheaded."

 —Excerpted from The Church's Year of Grace, Pius Parsch